membrane/api-gateway/distribution/examples/openapi/README.md

 </router>
 ```

-The _spec_ element adds OpenAPI documents to the proxies configuration.
+The _spec_ element adds OpenAPI documents to the configuration.
 You can add _*.json_, _*.yml_ and _*.yaml_ files in a folder using the _dir_ attribute or single local or remote files using the _location_ attribute.

 The addresses of the backend servers and the basepaths are taken from the OpenAPI specification.
-In the sample below all requests starting with ```/shop``` will be sent to the backend server ```api.predic8.de``` using TLS.
+Suppose an OpenAPI document contains the _servers_ field below.
+The proxy will match requests against the basepath ```/shop``` and in case of a match it will forward the request to the backend server ```api.predic8.de``` using TLS.

 ```
 servers:
   - url: https://api.predic8.de/shop
 ```

+If the basepath does not match, the next API is checked.

 It is also possilbe to configure the backend address using a [target](https://www.membrane-soa.org/service-proxy-doc/4.8/configuration/reference/target.htm) in the configuration.
-Then the addresse in the ```server``` field of the OpenAPI are ignored.
+Then the addresses in the ```server``` field of the OpenAPI are ignored and the request is sent to the address from the _target_ element.

 ```
 <serviceProxy>